 Tip 2: Plan Early and Get Ahead of Schedule

 If you don’t have an employee you can leave your business decisions to while on vacation (and even if you do), the best thing you can do to keep customers happy is finish as much work in advance as possible.
-This works best if you have a preset task list that you complete each month for clients, the way I do with blog posts.
-Finishing early keeps them happy, and usually keeps them from needing you or bugging you when you take time off.
+This works best if you have a preset task list that you complete each month for clients.
+Finishing early keeps clients happy, and usually keeps them from needing you or bugging you when you take time off.

 Tip 3: Let (Almost) Everyone Know You’re Leaving